Yosano, Kyoto

 Yosano (与謝野町, Yosano-chō) is a town located in Yosa District, Kyoto, Japan.
 As of 28 February 2022, the town had an estimated population of 20,575 in 8978 households and a population density of 190 persons per km^{2}.
 The total area of the town is 108.38 sqkm.

 Geography

 Yosano is located in the northern part of Kyoto Prefecture at the base of the Tango Peninsula.
 The Nodagawa River runs through most of the town south to north leading to the Miyazu Bay, and the Ama-no-Hashidate.
 The closest cities are Fukuchiyama to the south and Toyooka to the west, both about 45 minutes by car.
-The town is around 2 and a half hours north of Kyoto, Osaka, Himeji and Kobe.
+The town is around 2 1/2 hours north of Kyoto, Osaka, Himeji and Kobe.